 Over the summer holidays we will provide families and young people with opportunities to attend London's fantastic world-class theatre and engage with it in creative ways.
 These opportunities will be offered to families on low-incomes, families with children with special needs and youth groups.

 July 2017 - August 2017

 1. The cost of London theatre tickets is prohibitive for many London families, plus a sense that it’s ‘not for us’.
 The recent Warwick Commission report noted that children from low-income families are less likely to experience family engagement in cultural activities.

-1. We will offer £6 tickets to a range of West End shows to families on low-incomes, reaching them via social service agencies, housing associations, charities etc, plus family workshops to a selection of shows.
-We will provide extra support and information to give them the confidence to attend.
+1. We will offer £6 tickets to a range of London shows to families on low-incomes, reaching them via social service agencies, housing associations etc, plus family workshops to a selection of shows.

-Activities» Offer highly subsidised theatre trips to approx 25 West End shows, at £6 per ticket to families who would not otherwise be able to go.
+Activities» Offer highly subsidised theatre trips to approx 30 shows, at £6 per ticket to families who would not otherwise be able to go.

 » We confirm bookings by phone to every family, supply detailed information on how to get to the theatre, a synopsis of the show, cost of icecream etc.